 Where possible, it is hoped to pair workshop participants with CanIL students taking the LING 491/691 course.
 This pairing is designed to be mutually beneficial: the workshop participants will mentor students and orient them to the languages being studied; each student will chart at least one text and write a detailed account of two narrative discourse features of the language they have been introduced to.

 - Accommodation (total cost for 9 weeks, food not included).
 Refer to www.canil.ca/summer/summer-housing and www.canil.ca/summer/summer-cost-calculator for more information.
 These rates are subject to change and represent the rates for 2018.

 - Shared dorm room (for single students) $1250

 - One-bedroom apartment (for married couples and couples with a small child) $3100

 About the workshop leader

 Dr Steve Nicolle has conducted training in discourse analysis of spoken and signed languages in various African countries, India and Canada.
-He is currently Associate Professor of Linguistics at CanIL and Director of the Masters in Applied Linguistics and Exegesis program at ACTS Seminaries.
+He is currently Associate Professor of Linguistics at CanIL and Director of the Master of Arts in Linguistics and Translation program at ACTS Seminaries.
 Before joining CanIL, Steve worked as translation adviser with the Digo Language and Literacy Project in Kenya, linguistics consultant and translation consultant with SIL, linguistics coordinator for SIL Africa Area, and head of the Department of Language, Linguistics and Translation at Africa International University (formerly Nairobi Evangelical Graduate School of Theology).